Dowagiac drops second consecutive Wolverine Conference match - Leader Publications

 Dowagiac tried to rally in the final two sets, but could not overtake Three Rivers.

-“They did regroup and started fighting again about halfway through the third set and had some ear the end of the set that would have pulled us within a point or two, but instead, ended up being a two-point swing in their favor, all but closing the door on us.
-It’s unfortunate, but that is a part of the game.”
+“They did regroup and start fighting again about halfway through the third and had some leads in the fourth but couldn’t get it to a fifth set,” Hooley said.
+“There was a crucial call near the end of the set that would have pulled us within a point or two but instead, ended up being a two-point swing in their favor, all but closing the door on us.
+It’s unfortunate but it is a part of the game.”

 Caleigh Wimberley led Dowagiac with 20 digs and tied with teammate Riley Stack for the lead in kills with seven.
 Megan Davis finished with six kills and seven digs, while Khloie Goins had 14 digs.